LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Abstract

 \section{Abstract}

 Grounded theory offers deep insights from qualitative data, but its reliance on expert-intensive manual coding presents a major scalability bottleneck.
-Current computational tools stop short of true automation, keeping researchers firmly in the loop.
+Existing computational tools either fail on full automation or lack flexible schema construction.
 We introduce LOGOS, a novel, end-to-end framework that fully automates the grounded theory workflow, transforming raw text into a structured, hierarchical theory.
 LOGOS integrates LLM-driven coding, semantic clustering, graph reasoning, and a novel iterative refinement process to build highly reusable codebooks.
 To ensure fair comparison, we also introduce a principled 5-dimensional metric and a train-test split protocol for standardized, unbiased evaluation.
-Across five diverse corpora, LOGOS consistently outperforms strong baselines and achieves a remarkable $88.2\%$ alignment with an expert-developed schema on a complex dataset.
-LOGOS demonstrates a powerful new path to democratize and scale qualitative research without sacrificing theoretical nuance.
+Across five diverse corpora, LOGOS consistently outperforms strong baselines and achieves a remarkable average $80.4\%$ alignment with an expert-developed schema on complex datasets.
+LOGOS demonstrates a potential to democratize and scale qualitative research without sacrificing theoretical nuance.